患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Radiation therapy

-Whether the radiation therapy is given before or after surgery to remove the cancer depends on the type and stage of the cancer being treated, if any cancer cells remain after surgery, and the expected side effects of treatment.
+The way radiation therapy is given depends on the type and stage of the cancer being treated, if any cancer cells remain after surgery, and the expected side effects of treatment.
 External and internal radiation therapy are used to treat childhood soft tissue sarcoma.

 Chemotherapy

 The way the chemotherapy is given depends on the type of soft tissue sarcoma being treated.
-Most types of soft tissue sarcoma do not respond to treatment with chemotherapy.
+Some types of soft tissue sarcoma may respond to treatment with chemotherapy.

 Observation

-Observation is closely monitoring a patient’s condition without giving any treatment until signs or symptoms appear or change.
+Observation is closely monitoring a person's condition without giving any treatment until signs or symptoms appear or change.
 Observation may be done when:

-Observation may be used to treat desmoid-type fibromatosis, infantile fibrosarcoma, PEComa, or epithelioid hemangioendothelioma.
+Observation may be used for epithelioid hemangioendothelioma, infantile fibrosarcoma, or PEComa.

 Targeted therapy